x632/runnersApp/README.md

 5. I have fixed some bugs in the statistics fragment and markerView - it now shows the correct markerView for the bar - and the latest run is to the right in the view.
 6. I have removed the horizontal landscape views and fixated the activity for portrait (mainly because I was too lazy to change all layouts).

-Works fine for me this point.
+Works fine for me at this point.